 - Katimavik: Canada’s Youth Volunteer-Service Program

 Work - To gain experience, to become financially independent, to pay off loans, to save up money to travel or all of the above!

 Language - Take a language course or be a language assistant

 - Odyssey - Language Assistant Program

-- French Embassy - Teach English in France
+- French Embassy - TAPIF (The Teaching Assistant Programme in France)

 - JET (The Japan Exchange and Teaching) Programme